gomorpheus/morpheus-docs/tools/vdi_pools.rst

      - 12
    * - Ubuntu
      - 18.04, 20.04

 - **Memory:** 4 GB RAM minimum recommended for default installations supporting up to 20 concurrent sessions.
-Add 50 MB RAM per additional concurrent session.
+Add 50 MB RAM per additional concurrent session
 - **Storage:** 10 GB storage minimum recommended.
-Storage required for VDI Gateway Packages and log files.
+Storage is required for VDI Gateway Packages and log files
 - **CPU:** 4-core minimum recommended
-- Network connectivity to and from |morpheus| Appliance and from users to the VDI Gateway over TCP 443 (HTTPS)
+- Network connectivity to and from |morpheus| appliance and from users to the VDI Gateway over TCP 443 (HTTPS)
 - Superuser privileges via the ``sudo`` command for the user installing the |morpheus| VDI Gateway package
 - Access to base ``yum`` or ``apt`` repos.
-Access to Optional RPMs repo may be required for RPM distros
+Access to Optional RPM repos may be required for RPM distros

 #.
 Download the target distro & version package for installation in a directory of your choosing.
 The package can be removed after successful installation.